Southern Europe: 20th and 21st century

 The outbreak of World War I in 1914 was precipitated by the rise of nationalism in Southeastern Europe as the Great Powers took up sides.
 The Allies defeated the Central Powers in 1918.
 During the Paris Peace Conference the Big Four imposed their terms in a series of treaties, especially the Treaty of Versailles.
 The Nazi regime under Adolf Hitler came to power in 1933, and along with Mussolini's Italy sought to gain control of the continent by the Second World War.

 Following the Allied victory in the Second World War, Europe was divided by the Iron Curtain.
 The countries in Eastern and Southeastern Europe were dominated by the Soviet Union and became communist states.
-The major non-communist Southern European countries joined a US-led military alliance (NATO) and formed the European Economic Community amongst themselves.
+The major non-communist southern European countries joined a US-led military alliance (NATO) and formed the European Economic Community amongst themselves.
 The countries in the Soviet sphere of influence joined the military alliance known as the Warsaw Pact and the economic bloc called Comecon.
 Yugoslavia was neutral.
 The common attribute of the eastern countries is that all of them have experiences with socialism, but nevertheless, the beginning of the 1990s was just roughly the same.
 For some of them becoming independent was the major challenge, while others needed to face with poverty and deep dictatorship also Economically, parallel with the political changes, and the democratic transition, – as a rule of law states – the previous command economies were transformed via the legislation into market economies, and set up or renewed the major macroeconomic factors: budgetary rules, national audit, national currency, central bank.
 Generally, they shortly encountered the following problems: high inflation, high unemployment, low economic growth and high government debt.
 By 2000 these economies were stabilized, and sooner or later between 2004 and 2013 some of them joined the European Union, and Slovenia introduced the euro.

-Italy became a major industrialized country again, due to its post-war economic miracle.
-The European Union (EU) involved the division of powers, with tax, health, and education handled by the nation states, while the EU had charge of market rules, competition, legal standards and environmentalism.
-The Soviet economic and political system collapsed, leading to the end of communism in the satellite countries in 1989, and the dissolution of the Soviet Union itself in 1991.
-European Union expanded to subsequently include many of the formerly communist European countries – Romania and Bulgaria (2007) and Croatia (2013).
+Italy became a major industrialized country again because of its post-war economic miracle.
+The European Union (EU) involved the division of powers; tax, health and education handled by the nation states, and the EU had charge of market rules, competition, legal standards and environmentalism.
+The Soviet economic and political system collapsed, leading to the end of communism in the satellite countries in 1989 and the dissolution of the Soviet Union itself in 1991.
+The European Union expanded to subsequently include many of the formerly communist European countries – Romania and Bulgaria (2007) and Croatia (2013).

-The Gotthard, a major and direct transport axis between Northern and Southern Europe, was completed in 2016 with the Gotthard Base Tunnel.
+The Gotthard, a major and direct transport axis between Northern and southern Europe, was completed in 2016 with the Gotthard Base Tunnel.
 The Gotthard inscribes itself in a long history of transit across the Alps, which saw them progressively changing from an obstacle to a corridor between the North Sea and the Mediterranean Sea.